mat-tador/MelodyMatrix/README.md

 - Responsive design
 - Smooth transitions and hover effects
 - Poppins font family for a modern look

+## 🔐 Security Note

+**IMPORTANT**: This repository uses a secure configuration system.
+Sensitive credentials are stored in `config.js`, which is excluded from version control via `.gitignore`.
+Before using the application, you must create `config.js` with your own Supabase credentials.
+Never commit real API keys or secrets to version control.

 ## 🚀 Getting Started